Summary

 - Death benefit for the employee’s surviving dependants

 Allowances, special payments, bonuses or gratuities are voluntary.
-When it has no connection with performance or targets, it can be included in company contracts as an entitlement for every employee.
+When it has no connection with performance or targets, it can be included in employment contracts as an entitlement for every employee.
 Employers cannot exclude individual employees or groups of employees from receiving them.
-If they do, they run the risk of violating the AGG (general equal treatment law).
+If they do, they run the risk of violating equal treatment laws.
+Please always keep this in mind whenever you hire new staff.

 - Holiday allowance